osisoft/sample-ocs-grafana-nodejs/README.md

 However, Grafana's implementation of the Authorization Code Flow does not use [Proof of Key Code Exchange](https://oauth.net/2/pkce/), or PKCE, which is an additional security layer required by OCS Authorization Code Clients.
 Grafana also does not support OCS Hybrid Clients as it does not support a `POST` back from the authentication server, nor does it support the `response_type` and `response_mode` headers required by that flow.

 If you are interested in using using OCS OAuth in your Grafana server, please check and comment on [this issue](https://github.com/grafana/grafana/issues/26350) in the Grafana GitHub repository.

+## Using Community Data

+1. Add a new Grafana datasource using the sample (see [Grafana docs](https://grafana.com/docs/grafana/latest/features/datasources/add-a-data-source/))
+1. Choose OSIsoft Cloud Services
+1. Toggle the "Community Data" switch to 'true'
+1. Enter the relevant required information.
+You can find the Community ID in the URL of the Community Details page.

 ## Running the Automated Tests